arvvoid/plugin.video.hbogoeu/README.md

 * Denmark [WORK IN PROGRESS, [TEST VERSION ONLY in Pull Request #13](https://github.com/arvvoid/plugin.video.hbogoeu/pull/13) ]
 * Sweden [WORK IN PROGRESS, [TEST VERSION ONLY in Pull Request #13](https://github.com/arvvoid/plugin.video.hbogoeu/pull/13) ]
 * Finland [WORK IN PROGRESS, [TEST VERSION ONLY in Pull Request #13](https://github.com/arvvoid/plugin.video.hbogoeu/pull/13) ]

-Other Hbo Go versions/regions that use diferent APIs, are currently not covered by this add-on, but there is hope for future support and transforming this in a general hbogo add-on, but that will take time and collaboration with local developers using and having access to those services:

-* HBO Go US (http://hbogo.com)  [NOT SUPPORTED BY THIS ADD-ON] [#8](https://github.com/arvvoid/plugin.video.hbogoeu/issues/8)
-* HBO Go Asia (https://www.hbogoasia.com/)  [NOT SUPPORTED BY THIS ADD-ON] [#8](https://github.com/arvvoid/plugin.video.hbogoeu/issues/8)
-* HBO Go Latin America (https://www.hbogo.com.br/)  [NOT SUPPORTED BY THIS ADD-ON] [#8](https://github.com/arvvoid/plugin.video.hbogoeu/issues/8)

 PLEASE IF YOU ARE REPORTING AN ISSUE PROVIDE Kodi Debug Logs: https://kodi.wiki/view/Log_file/Easy .
 Without a full log is difficult or impossible to guess what's going on.